 Well, give it a try!
 Yes, some people may not like the amount of vapour that these e-cigarettes produce and no, this does not mean that you should disregard using a sub-ohm vaping device.
 Whether these kits are right for you is completely down to your personal preference so it’s up to you to make the choice.

 - Not overly complicated

 - Longer lasting coils

 - More intense flavour

 - Ability to control the intensity of the inhale by increasing decreasing power output

 - A larger choice of flavours

 If you are still unsure – ask an expert.
-Send us a message, or come and see us at either our Fleet Street, Camden Town or Wembley stores or if it is easier give our customer services team a ring on 0203 475 4885 and they will be happy to help.
+Send us a message, or come and see us at a vape shop near you whether it be our Fleet Street, Camden Town or Wembley stores or if it is easier give our customer services team a ring on 0203 475 4885 and they will be happy to help.